Become a member Call our safeguarding helpline

 Our Recommendations

-- Align legislation in Scotland with the amended position in other nations (England, Wales and Northern Ireland) in the UK, to incorporate sport and faith roles within Positions of Trust law.
+• Align positions of trust legislation in Scotland with the amended position in England, Wales, and Northern Ireland, to incorporate sport and faith roles within positions of trust law.